-This is where data governance plays a major role in organizing and protecting your internal data.
-It acts as a form of insurance that ensures every piece of information you collect is properly stored and distributed within your organization.
+Data governance plays a major role in organizing and protecting your internal data.
+It acts as a form of insurance that every piece of information you collect is properly stored and distributed within your organization.

 In this post, let's discuss what data governance is and how you can implement a policy at your company.

-Data governance is a combination of individuals, technologies, and systems that work together to protect an organization's data.
-This ensures that data is accurate, comprehensive, and easily discoverable for employees.
+Data governance is the combination of individuals, processes, technologies, and systems that work together to ensure an organization's data is accurate, secure, and easily discoverable for employees.
 Businesses use data governance to safeguard their data, control who has access and who is responsible for owning and managing it, and distribute it to employees for routine use.

 There are many types of data governance that fall under its overarching umbrella.
 Let's take a look at a few of these examples in the section below.